ABOUT THE NATURE SCHOOL OF CENTRAL INDIANA

 OUR CLASSES

-Our kindergartners will be together with our preschoolers and enjoy the benefits of a mixed-age class experience.
+Our 3 and 4 year old preschoolers enjoy the benefits of a mixed-age class experience.
 Children will be encouraged to follow their curiosity and let their imaginations run wild.

-Our lower elementary classes serve grades 1-3.
+Our lower elementary classes serve grades K-3.
 Each class will have a teacher, a teacher's assistant, and regularly-scheduled parent volunteers.

 UPPER ELEMENTARY